Passport & Visa

-The best time for trekking to the Jiri to Everest base camp trek is Spring (March to May) and Autumn (September to November) because the weather is warm and moderate while the view and visibility are the best.
+The best time for trekking the Jiri to Everest base camp trek is Spring (March to May) and Autumn (September to November) because the weather is warm and moderate while the view and visibility are the best.
 The winter is also somehow fine but the monsoon is the less frequented time because of the occasional heavy rain and when the roads might be troublesome.

 Equipment and Packing Lists

 After booking with Nepal Adventure Team, please pack the necessary items as listed:

-1. Travel documents: passport, visa(if you have), travel insurance, air tickets, voucher, passport photo (x 2)
+1. Travel documents: passport, visa(if you have one), travel insurance, air tickets, voucher, passport photo (x 2)

-2. Bank card or credit cards, travelers' cheques, etc
+2. Bank cards or credit cards, travelers' cheques, etc

 3. Comfortable boots and runners/sports shoes.